Best Crypto Cards in Switzerland (2026)

 There is no holding period, no threshold, no exemption to track.
 The gain simply is not taxed.

-This makes Switzerland the most profitable country in Europe for crypto card spending.
-A Swiss resident earning 8% cashback on CHF 5,000/month in card spending collects CHF 4,800/year in pure, untaxed profit.
-The same spending in Germany would generate EUR 4,800 in cashback but potentially trigger thousands in capital gains tax on the crypto sold to fund it.
+This makes Switzerland one of the most profitable countries in Europe for crypto card spending.
+A Swiss resident earning up to 8% cashback (7.1% net after transaction fees) on CHF 5,000/month in card spending collects CHF 4,260/year in pure, untaxed profit.
+The same spending in Germany would generate comparable cashback but potentially trigger thousands in capital gains tax on the crypto sold to fund it.
 In Switzerland, the cashback is the entire story.

 The second layer is FX savings.
 Switzerland uses the Swiss franc (CHF), one of the world's strongest and most volatile major currencies.
 Every EUR, USD, or GBP transaction through a UBS or Raiffeisen debit card triggers a 1.5-2.5% FX markup.
 A crypto card with 0% FX eliminates this on all foreign-currency spending.
-Between zero CGT and zero FX, a Swiss crypto card user operates in the most favorable financial environment on the continent.
+Between zero CGT and zero FX, a Swiss crypto card user operates in a favorable financial environment.

 |---|---|---|---|---|---|